Georgia Public Service Commission

 Fossil fuels, such as coal, oil, and natural gas, are high in carbon.
 When fossil fuels are burned, they release carbon dioxide into the air.
 This carbon dioxide traps heat in Earth’s atmosphere, causing climate change.
 Climate change causes extreme weather events, such as heatwaves, hurricanes, and other dangerous storms.

-But burning fossil fuels doesn’t just effect the environment; it’s also devastating for human health.
+And burning fossil fuels doesn’t just affect the environment; it’s also devastating for human health.
 Pollution caused by fossil fuels causes at least 15% of all deaths in the U.S. They affect our health from before we’re born until we’re seniors.
 Pollution from fossil fuels causes premature birth, damages children’s lungs, and impacts mental development and I.Q.
 Burning fossil fuels causes lung diseaseheart disease, stroke, and dementia, as well as many other chronic health conditions

-PSC Elections
+PSC Elections are this fall!

 Public Service Commissioners are elected officials, so Georgia residents get a say in who serves on the Commission.
 Each Commissioner represents one district in Georgia, and they must live in the district that they represent.
 However, elections are held statewide, meaning that anyone can vote in elections even if the candidate is not from their district.